KishanPatel17/medical_qr_system/README.md

-# 🩺 Scan to Save – Medical QR + AI Emergency Assistant
+# 🩺 MedQR – Medical QR + AI Emergency Assistant

 > When you can’t speak for yourself, your data can.

-**Scan to Save** is an AI-powered medical safety platform designed for real-world emergencies.
+**MedQR** is an AI-powered medical safety platform designed for real-world emergencies.
 It empowers users to store critical health data securely and lets bystanders access life-saving information instantly via a wearable QR code — no app or login required.

 ---